zhangxuying1004/RSTNet/README.md

 ## Data preparation
-To run the code, annotations and detection features for the COCO dataset are needed.
+To run the code, annotations and visual features for the COCO dataset are needed.

-Please download the annotations file [annotations.zip](https://drive.google.com/file/d/1i8mqKFKhqvBr8kEp3DbIh9-9UNAfKGmE/view?usp=sharing) and rename the extracted folder as m2_annotations.
+First, the annotations have been prepared by [1], please download these files [annotations.zip](https://drive.google.com/file/d/1i8mqKFKhqvBr8kEp3DbIh9-9UNAfKGmE/view?usp=sharing) and rename the extracted folder as m2_annotations.

-Visual features are computed with the code provided by [2].
+Then, visual features are computed with the code provided by [2].
 To reproduce our result, please download the COCO features file [x101-coco-features.hdf5](https://dl.fbaipublicfiles.com/grid-feats-vqa/X-101/X-101-features.tgz) and rename the extracted folder as X101-features.
 Note that this visual features are huge, you can save the features as float16 for storage space saving by executing the following command:
 ```
 python switch_datatype.py
 ```